abdalrahmanalmahrouq/graduation-project/PROJECT_COMMENTS.md

 **Purpose:**
 < now you can follow this guide if you don't want use docker knowing you can do that without effecting docker setup so you can run your project
 in different way but you must follow the instructions to know how >

+### Commit

+` feat: now the clinic can add doctor with doctor weekly schedule` Nov/28 **Purpose:**
+< I optimized the system's core reliability by refactoring deep database relationships using SQL JOINs to ensure precise dashboard statistics for patients and appointments.
+Simultaneously, I revolutionized the doctor management workflow by developing a robust addDoctor API paired with a modern React wizard, featuring intelligent pre-validation and a "restore" capability for soft-deleted doctors that eliminates redundant data entry and significantly enhances the user experience.>